clarech712/testsuite/bin2/README.md

 My last few days were spent trying to minimize the difference between running `./testsuite all` from [bin](../bin) and `bin2` respectively, i.e. all modules default version versus all modules all versions.
 See [diff.txt](diff.txt) for an incomplete but potentially helpful summary.

-Also see [bio.txt](bio.txt) for a list of the file formats that would be required for tests for the (bio) modules on rhel6.
+Also see [bio.txt](bio.txt) for a list of the file formats that would be required for tests for the bio-related modules on rhel6.

 ### `create_tables`